Voland007/Dream_MM_Map_Editor/README.md

 -   A set of predefined game objects.
 -   Two ready-to-use sample maps.

-However, when viewing these maps, you'll see a warning about potential spoilers.
+However, when viewing these, you'll see a warning about potential spoilers.
 Therefore, we recommend starting new maps from scratch.